Work With Me

 Common Questions

 Therapy tends to focus on understanding and healing the past.
-Coaching focuses on the present and future, on what you want, what's getting in the way, and how to move forward.
+Coaching focuses on the present and future: what you want, what's getting in the way, and how to move forward.
 If you're dealing with significant mental health concerns or unresolved trauma, therapy is likely a better fit.
-Coaching is for people who are generally well-functioning but want to grow, get unstuck, or navigate change more intentionally.

 How long does coaching typically last?